 This course introduces students to fundamental concepts of soil physical, chemical, and biological properties, the ecological processes and systems they support, and management practices with emphasis on the role soils play in water, rock, and nutrient cycling.
 Laboratory will occur both inside and in the field.
-Prerequisites: MTH 121 and one of the following: GEO 101, BIO 124, CHM 111.
+This course along with ENS 490 will meet the Capstone experience requirement.
+Prerequisites: MTH 121, BIO 124, and completion or concurrent enrollment in GEO 101, CHM 111.
 (Fall of even-odd years)